hagronnestad/nextion-font-editor/Docs/Nextion Font Format Specification ZI version 5.md

 #### Anti-aliased - `0x03` start byte

-There are 8 possible shades of alpha represented by 3 bits. `0b000` being completely transparent to `0b111` being completely opaque.
+There are 8 possible shades of alpha represented by 3 bits: `0b000` being completely transparent to `0b111` being completely opaque.

 Each byte in the character data *-excluding the first start byte-* contains 8 bits in the format YZdddddd, where YZ is the drawing mode followed by 6 data bits.